tigerfarm/arduino/Altair101/asm/programs/README.md

 };
 ````

-As I wrote more programs, my assembler skills increased.
-However it was slow and difficult to write simple programs.
+It was slow and difficult to write simple programs.
-Readjusting jumps was a major issue without labels.
+Re-adjusting jumps was a major issue without labels.
 I needed an assembler program.
 But I couldn't find one online.

-The third phase, this phase, is writing an assembler program to convert assembler programs into byte arrays.
+In the third phase, this phase, I'm writing an assembler program to convert assembler programs into byte arrays.
-I then copy the assembler output, the byte arrays, into Processor.ino.
+I then copy the assembler output, the byte arrays, into the Altair 101 process program, Processor.ino.
-I run the assembler program in Processor.ino.
+I run the assembled program in the processor program where I further debug:
-This is where I further debug the assembler program,
++ The assembler program,
++ How the processor program processes opcodes,
-debug the opcode processing of Processor.ino, and debug the assembler program itself.
++ And debug the assembler program itself.

-As the third phase ends, the assembler program is becoming reliable and complete enough for me to write the programs I want to write.
+As the third phase ends, I'm enter the program development phase.
+The assembler program has become reliable and complete enough for me to write the programs I want to write.
-I'm enter the program development phase.
 Rather than debugging the processor or assembler programs,
+I write programs to study and test the capabilities and uses of each opcode.
-I'm writing programs to demonstrate the capabilities of the Altair 101.
+This leads to the writing of programs to demonstrate the capabilities of the Altair 101.

+The program development phase will include the ability to upload byte programs to the 101.
+The new steps will be:
++ Write assembler programs on my laptop.
++ Assemble the programs into a byte code file; no longer using byte array output.
++ Use a new serial program (in development) to upload the byte file to the processor.
++ The Altair 101 processor can then run the program, and optionally, store the program into a file for future use.

 --------------------------------------------------------------------------------
 ## Program notes